raivivek/papers-per-week/README.md

 * Virnau, P., Mirny, L. A. & Kardar, M. **Intricate knots in proteins:
   Function and evolution**.
 PLoS Comput.
 Biol.
 2, 1074–1079 (2006).

+**Hiatus**

+*June - July*

+* Read a lot of papers in quick succession with the purpose of extracting some experimental information, design methodology, or simply a theoretical description.

+The papers were mostly based on lipids and lipid membrane, pore-forming toxins.

+*06th August*

+* Taylor, W. R. **Protein knots and fold complexity: Some new twists.** Comput.
+  Biol.
+Chem.
+31, 151–162 (2007).

 ### Where to find papers?

 You can find a large collection of scientific papers at [library